 [San Jose police officer Enrique] Garcia said the Santa Clara County Health Department is taking over the investigation.
 "It was some sort of small mass which appeared to have a fingernail.
 It's a small piece," Garcia said.
 "They collected the finger and placed it in a freezer for the health department."

-The following day, Santa Clara County health officials confirmed the object found in the bowl of Wendy’s chili was indeed a human finger (about
+The following day, Santa Clara County health officials confirmed the object found in the bowl of Wendy's chili was indeed a human finger (about 1-1/2 inches long and containing part of a manicured nail).
+Investigators quickly ruled out the possibility that the digit formerly belonged to an employee of the San Jose Wendy's outlet, but they were unable to trace it to its original owner via fingerprint or DNA matching.

-Ms. Allman offered to submit to DNA testing to identify whether the finger supposedly found in the bowl of Wendy’s chili was hers, but a match was doubtful in light of news reports that her lost fingertip was only half as long as the one Anna Ayala claimed to have found.
-On
+Ms. Allman offered to submit to DNA testing to identify whether the finger supposedly found in the bowl of Wendy's chili was hers, but a match was doubtful in light of news reports that her lost fingertip was only half as long as the one Anna Ayala claimed to have found.
+On 15 April 2005, Wendy's increased its reward for information on the case to $100,000.

 In June 2013, Anna Ayala pled guilty to charges of being an accessory to a felony, filing a false police report, and being a felon in possession of a firearm for attempting to hide the fact that her son had accidentally shot himself in the ankle with a gun he was not allowed to possess because he was on parole, instead blaming two other men for the shooting.